EmVance1/VanGo/README.md

-# MS Compile
+# VanGo - A C/C++ Build System for Cargo Lovers

-This is a build system designed with rusts cargo philosophy in mind.
+This app is a build system designed with rusts cargo philosophy in mind.
 You can have a million options, but there is nothing wrong with sensible defaults.
 Use JSON to define a minimal build script, for example:
 ```json
 {
     "project": "example",